armandolopezo/Kubernetes/AKS/readme.txt

-20-4-2025
-ALO

-I tried to use SPOT configuration for VMs for reducing costs in EASTUS but it didn't work even though I waited between 30-90 minutos.

-I decided try a retry with WESTUS3 region
+27-3-2025
+alo

+I learned that I have to use a folder in the windows drive to download the files and folders from a CLONED GITHUB REPOSITORY.